nathanahearn/hockeystats/README.md

 - **Scipy**: Scipy is an ecosystem of open-source software for mathematics, science, and engineering.
 It includes functions for various statistical tests, optimization, integration, interpolation, and more.
 - **Statsmodels**: Statsmodels is a Python library that provides classes and functions for the estimation of many different statistical models, as well as conducting statistical tests, and statistical data exploration.
 - **Matplotlib**: Matplotlib is a widely-used plotting library in Python that provides various tools for creating static, interactive, and animated visualizations in Python.
+- **Seaborn**: Seaborn is a data visualization library based on Matplotlib that provides a high-level interface for creating attractive and informative statistical graphics.
+It simplifies the process of creating visually appealing plots and supports various statistical plots like heatmaps, distribution plots, regression plots, and more.

 ## GitHub Repository
 This project's code and dataset are available in my GitHub repository [here](https://github.com/nathanahearn/hockeystats).
 Feel free to explore the code.
 If you're new to GitHub, you can learn how to clone or download the repository, contribute, or open issues by referring to GitHub's [Getting Started Guide](https://docs.github.com/en/get-started).